Vandalism, looting after vigil for Missouri man

 “We’re outraged because yet again a young African-American man has been killed by law enforcement,” said John Gaskin, who serves on both the St. Louis County and national boards of directors for the NAACP.

 St. Louis County Police Department is in charge of the investigation, and Dooley said he will request an FBI investigation.
 The U.S. Justice Department said Attorney General Eric Holder had instructed staff to monitor developments.

 The race of the officer involved in the shooting has not been disclosed.
-He has been with the Ferguson Police Department for six years, Belmar said, and has been placed on paid administrative leave.
+He has been placed on paid administrative leave.

 Associated Press writer Jim Suhr in St. Louis contributed to this report.